MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 - The latest version of the Microsoft Entra private access connector is installed on a Windows server that has access to your domain controllers.
 - The latest version of the Global Secure Access client.
 For more information on the client, see [Global Secure Access clients](concept-clients.md).

-### Publish resource that will be used for single sign-on
+### Publish resource that is used for single sign-on
 To test single sign-on, create a new enterprise application that publishes a file share.
 Using an enterprise application to publish your file share allows you to assign a Conditional Access policy to this resource and enforce extra security controls, such as multifactor authentication.

 1. In the Microsoft Entra admin center, select **Global Secure Access (Preview)** > **Applications** > **Enterprise Applications**.